jiyauppal/jiyauppal/README.md

 ### Hi there this side Jiya uppal👋

-- 🔭 I’m currently working on Data structures
+- 🔭 I’m currently working on Data structures, Operating System, Database Management System.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and exploring mt intrest in Data science.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.
-- ⚡ Fun fact: I wanna be fashion Insta lol
+- ⚡ Fun fact: I wanna be fashion Insta lol.
+- 📫 How to reach me:
 <!--
 **jiyauppal/jiyauppal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.